Apostrophe (figure of speech)

-Apostrophe (Greek ἀποστροφή, apostrophé, "turning away"; the final e being sounded) is an exclamatory figure of speech.
+An apostrophe is an exclamatory figure of speech.
 It occurs when a speaker breaks off from addressing the audience (e.g., in a play) and directs speech to a third party such as an opposing litigant or some other individual, sometimes absent from the scene.
 Often the addressee is a personified abstract quality or inanimate object.
 In dramatic works and poetry written in or translated into English, such a figure of speech is often introduced by the vocative exclamation, "O".
 Poets may apostrophize a beloved, the Muses, God or gods, love, time, or any other entity that can't respond in reality.